Undergraduate Program Frequently Asked Questions

-Currently, students are not required to submit an Academic Plan in Workday, but some may find it to be a useful planning tool.
-Follow the steps in the Workday user guide to create your Academic Plan.
+Currently, students are not required to submit an academic plan in Workday, but some may find it to be a useful planning tool.
+Follow the steps in the Workday user guide to create your academic plan.
 Many students find these useful in planning out their semesters at Stevens.
-The Academic Progress section of your Workday profile is the official degree audit tool.
-Your courses will be applied to your degree requirements on the Academic Progress screen as you register and complete them.;
+The Academic Progress section of your Workday profile is the official degree-audit tool.
+Your courses will be applied to your degree requirements on the Academic Progress screen as they are registered and completed.

 All students are required to meet with their academic advisor during their first month at Stevens to plan out their courses to ensure they will meet all degree requirements in a timely manner.
 It is strongly recommended that students meet with their advisor at least once each semester prior to registration to plan out their courses for the next semester.